 They have to be used as complementary research techniques rather than competing or alternate research techniques.

-You should always be prepared with your secondary research, before you start collecting information through primary research techniques.
+You should always be prepared for your secondary research before you start collecting information through primary research techniques.

 Primary research should be used to fill in the lacunae that are there in the information that you find through secondary research.

-I have created this below simple table where I have clearly tried to depict how secondary research techniques and primary research techniques fare against each other when compared across various parameters.
+I have created this below simple table where I have clearly tried to depict how secondary research techniques and primary research techniques fare against each other when compared to various parameters.